-There have been no cases of toxigenic diphtheria reported to date in 2023.
-The last case of toxigenic diphtheria in Scotland was in 2020.
+There was one case of toxigenic diphtheria (C.ulcerans) reported in the third quarter of 2023.
+Prior to this, the last case of toxigenic diphtheria in Scotland was reported in 2020.

 The UK Health Security Agency (UKHSA) reported an increase in cases of toxigenic C. diphtheriae among asylum seekers arriving by small boat to England since 2022, with similar increases reported elsewhere in Europe.
 Further details can be found here: Diphtheria: cases among asylum seekers in England, 2022 and 2023 - GOV.UK (www.gov.uk).